A-Goyal27/Summer-of-Computational-Imaging/README.md

 For each day, there are premade slides.
 These slides are wordheavy since they are meant to double-down as handouts for students.
 As such, instead of speaker notes for every slide, there will be a few notes on key points worth emphasizing.

 Note: when sharing slides with students, make sure to have them make a copy of slides.
+Note: The day 1 slides are stored in this repo as two parts, they should be combined before teaching.

 ## Notebooks
 Along with the slideshow for the day, there is also a Python notebook file.
 These notebooks should be downloaded, then imported into Google Collabs and shared with students.
 The notebooks give the students a chance to practice the concepts learned from the slides and can also be used as notes for later.